Inference for Low-Rank Models: Introduction

+Low-rank regression has been extensively studied in the literature.
+Much of this work focuses on deriving sharp deviation bounds for low-rank estimators; see, for instance, \cite{recht2011simpler}; \cite{gross2011recovering}; \cite{rohde2011estimation}; \cite{koltchinskii2011nuclear}; \cite{dray2015principal}; \cite{zhu2019high}; \cite{candes2010matrix}; \cite{hastie2015matrix}; \cite{keshavan2010matrix}; and \cite{sun2012calibrated}.
+As with \cite{xia2019statistical} and \cite{chen2019inference}, our paper complements the literature by providing asymptotic distributional results.
+A key difference between our work and \cite{xia2019statistical} and \cite{chen2019inference} is that we adopt a different approach that does not rely on explicit debiasing steps to achieve asymptotic normality.
+Rather, we rely on the fact that $\Theta$ is a ``product parameter'' obtained by multiplication of left and right singular vectors to verify that our procedure produces sufficiently regular estimators for asymptotic normality to hold without explicit debiasing.

 Our paper is related to \cite{chernozhukov2018inference} which considers inference in linear panel data models with multivariate coefficient matrices that admit factor structures.
-While the key contribution of both papers is providing estimators and conditions under which the proposed estimators are asymptotically normal, there are several important differences between the two papers.
-Because \cite{chernozhukov2018inference} consider estimation of multiple matrix parameters, they must deal with the fact that regularization bias in any of the matrix parameters spills over and impacts estimation of all other matrix parameters.
-As a result, \cite{chernozhukov2018inference} employ a more complicated procedure that uses an orthogonalization step to alleviate the impact of these spillovers and rely on conditions on the structure of regressors which may be hard to justify in interesting examples and are not required in the setting of the present paper.
-Importantly, our conditions allow the regressor to be strongly persistent rather than requiring weak intertemporal dependence as in \cite{chernozhukov2018inference}.
-This generalization allows us to handle matrix completion problems with ``systematic missingness," for example, which cannot be addressed using the results in \cite{chernozhukov2018inference}.
-We also allow for the rank of the low-rank matrix parameter to increase slowly with the matrix dimension and allow for approximation errors in the low-rank structure while \cite{chernozhukov2018inference} maintain an exact low-rank structure with fixed rank.
-Admitting these characteristics significantly broadens the applicability of our proposed method.
+There are several important differences between the two papers.
+Because \cite{chernozhukov2018inference} consider estimation of multiple matrix parameters, they employ a complicated orthogonalization step to deal with the fact that regularization bias in any of the matrix parameters spills over and impacts estimation of all other matrix parameters. \cite{chernozhukov2018inference} also rely on strong conditions on regressors while our conditions allow the regressor in our model to be strongly persistent.
+This generalization allows us to handle matrix completion problems with ``systematic missingness."
+We also provide several new optimality results to establish semiparametric efficiency and minimaxity.
+Finally, we explicitly allow for the low-rank structure to be an approximation by accounting for approximation errors and allowing the rank of the approximating low-rank structure to increase with the sample size.
+Admitting these characteristics broadens the applicability of the method.
 For example, many nonparametric models cannot be formulated as exact low-rank models with fixed rank but can be \textit{approximated} with low-rank models with slowly growing rank.